XulbuX/Minecraft/DataPacks/XulbuX_WorldsParkourMap/README.txt

-║ permission to do so, you must first give yourself permission. ║ ║                                                               ║ ║ To do this, open your chat and execute this command in it:    ║ ║   /tag @s add OP                                              ║ ║ To give permission to another player:                         ║ ║   /tag <playername> add OP                                    ║ ║ ▸ (Always replace <playername> with the player's name.)       ║ ║                                                               ║ ║ To remove permission from you again:                          ║ ║   /tag @s remove OP                                           ║ ║ To remove permission from another player again:               ║ ║   /tag <playername> remove OP                                 ║ ║                                                               ║ ║                                                               ║
+║ permission to do so, you must first give yourself permission. ║ ║                                                               ║ ║ To do this, open your chat and execute this command in it:    ║ ║   /tag @s add op                                              ║ ║ To give permission to another player:                         ║ ║   /tag <playername> add op                                    ║ ║ ▸ (Always replace <playername> with the player's name.)       ║ ║                                                               ║ ║ To remove permission from you again:                          ║ ║   /tag @s remove op                                           ║ ║ To remove permission from another player again:               ║ ║   /tag <playername> remove op                                 ║ ║                                                               ║ ║                                                               ║
 ║                                                               ║